 Learning Outcomes:

-This course is ideal for individuals interested in conservation, anti-poaching, or wilderness navigation.
 Whether you are a professional seeking to expand your skill set or a beginner passionate about wildlife protection, this program offers the essential tools to begin your tracking journey.

 Join Global Conservation Force for an unforgettable educational eco-camp experience in the heart of the South African wilderness.
 This 7–10 day immersive program is designed for conservationists, nature enthusiasts, and aspiring field rangers who want to deepen their knowledge of Africa’s wildlife, tracking techniques, and the behavior of dangerous game.